kelvinokumu/pizza_sales/.ipynb_checkpoints/README-checkpoint.md

 These insights offer an opportunity to refine our menu offerings, pricing strategies, and marketing campaigns.
 By tailoring our approach to align with customer preferences and behavior, we can enhance customer satisfaction and drive business growth.

 ---

-Feel free to adapt and expand upon these descriptions to create a comprehensive and informative summary of your pizza order analysis findings in your project's README or any other related documentation.